 Analyze version trend data with Insights

-New Relic Insights includes two attributes to analyze version trend information:
+We include two NRQL attributes to analyze version trend information:

 - To track when a session includes a new install or a new upgrade, use